 }

-It is even a possibility to add HTTP headers to all files by not defining any location or file.
+It is possible to add HTTP headers to all files by not defining any location or file.
 For example:

 add_header Pragma public;